inloopstudio-team/mcp-playbook/README.md

 ### `search_runbook`

-Fuzzy search for keywords in the `dwarvesf/runbook` GitHub repository and return the top 5 matching files with their full content.
+Fuzzy search for keywords in the `dwarvesf/runbook` GitHub repository.
+If the keyword contains spaces, it searches for the exact phrase OR the individual words.
+It returns the top 5 matching files with their full content and the total number of matches found by GitHub.
 Includes an in-memory cache to avoid repeated GitHub API calls for the same query while the server is active.

 **Parameters:**